 FIRING UP MY OLD ART BLOG

-I had a Blogger account years ago that I'd upload an occasional art post to but which I seldom used to be honest.
+I had an old Blogger account years ago that I’d upload an occasional art post to but which I seldom used to be honest.
 I thought I’d deleted it but surprise, surprise, I just stumbled upon it recently still out there in the ether.
 I’m really happy I did as there was one flurry of writing activity in the spring of 2012 that kept me occupied, creative and ridiculously entertained.
 I ended up writing a post every day or two for a month.
 It attracted quite a bit of online attention and so I’ve decided to start a new blog and upload these old posts.
 Hopefully you’ll be just as amused with it as others were 7 years ago.

 It all began in March 2012 when I opened an email from this man who wanted to purchase one of my paintings.
 These days I receive art scam emails all the time but back then I didn’t know anything about them, so I was really excited thinking I’d made a sale.
 Fortunately, I did a little online research before I made a terrible mistake (always DYOR) and I discovered quite quickly who this guy was.
 I decided to play along with him and then upload our email exchanges throughout our online business ‘relationship’.